Here's who will be able to get into the US more easily -- and whose trip just got harder

 Unvaccinated travelers from other countries will no longer be allowed

-The new rules will require adult foreign nationals to provide proof of vaccination and a negative Covid-19 test result taken within three days of their flight.
+The new rules slated for November will require adult foreign nationals to provide proof of vaccination and a negative Covid-19 test result taken within three days of their flight.

 So the US door seems to be closing for unvaccinated travelers from other countries.

+As mentioned above, unvaccinated travelers crossing into the US from Canada and Mexico via land or ferry for essential reasons will be allowed until January, when the vaccination requirement is set to apply for all inbound foreign nationals.

-Unvaccinated US citizens and permanent residents will still be allowed in, with more stringent testing
+Unvaccinated US citizens and permanent residents will still be allowed in

-Unvaccinated Americans are the exception, but they will be "subject to stricter testing requirements," including a test within one day of their flight's departure for the United States and an additional test when they return, Jeff Zients, the White House Covid-19 response coordinator, said on Monday.
+They will be "subject to stricter testing requirements," including a test within one day of their flight's departure for the United States and an additional test when they return, Jeff Zients, the White House Covid-19 response coordinator, said when he announced the new international air travel rules on September 20.

+The announcement about Mexico and Canada land borders on October 12 did not specifically address unvaccinated Americans, but the vaccination requirement is directed at "inbound foreign national travelers."

 The CDC defines the meaning of 'fully vaccinated'